/

 An Overview of U Nonimmigrant Visas

-The process to apply for a U visa and wait for it to be adjudicated can be long and tedious due both to the difficulty of processing traumatic memories and also delays at United States Citizenship and Immigration Services (USCIS).
-However, U and T visas are one of the few immigration remedies that allow even individuals who are out-of-status – and certain family members – to legalize their immigration status and clear the path for a secure future.
-The team at Helen Tarokic Law is both experienced in and dedicated to helping our survivor clients navigate this process.
+The process to apply for a U Visa and wait for a decision can be long and tedious due both to the difficulty of talking about traumatic events and also delays at United States Citizenship and Immigration Services (USCIS).
+However, U and T visas are one of the few immigration remedies that may allow individuals and some of their family members who are out-of-status to legalize their immigration status and clear the path for a secure future.

 Applying for a U Visa

-Who can apply for a U Visa?
+Who can be eligible for a U Visa?

 The survivor of a crime may be eligible for a U nonimmigrant visa if:

-1. The survivor was the victim of a qualifying criminal activity,
+• The survivor was the victim of a qualifying criminal activity,

-2. The survivor suffered substantial physical or mental abuse as a result of having been the victim of criminal activity,
+• The survivor suffered substantial physical or mental abuse as a result of having been the victim of criminal activity,

-3. The survivor has information about the criminal activity
+• The survivor has information about the criminal activity

-6. The crime occurred in the United States or violated US laws.
+• The crime occurred in the United States or violated US laws.

 What is a “Qualifying Criminal Activity?”